digital-asset/cn-quickstart/README.md

 # Canton Network application quickstart

+**Note**: On July 2nd, the quickstart had an architectural change and no longer connects to DevNet.
+This update may require a `make clean-all` to remove old data and then a `make build`.

 This project provides scaffolding to develop a Canton Network application for the Global Synchronizer (CN GS).
 We intend that you clone the repository and incrementally update the solution to match your business operations.
 We assume that you have a Daml Enterprise license to leverage all of this project's features at runtime.
 However, an OSS developer can benefit from this project by understanding how a CN GS application is structured.

 To run the Quickstart you need some binaries from Artifactory.
 Request Artifactory access by clicking [here](https://www2.digitalasset.com/contact-us-access-to-jfrog) and we will get right back to you.

 The terms and conditions for the binaries can be found [here](https://github.com/digital-asset/cn-quickstart/blob/main/terms.md).

 The is licensed under the BSD Zero Clause License.

 ## Disclaimer

 Once you are familiar with the QS, please review the technology choices and the application design to determine what changes are needed.
 Technology and design decisions are ultimately up to you.
 Please be aware that the CN QS is a rapidly evolving work in progress.

 ## Docs and guides